binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

     The iteration count of each users password is stored with the hashed password, as can be seen above on lines 36 and 38.
 This means each password can have a different number of iterations applied over time as required.
 Beautifully thought out!

-    With the ASP.NET Membership Provider you can have salted SHA1 which as already mentioned was not designed for what it was chosen to be used for in this case and there doesn't appear to be any thought to (Moore's Law) the fact that machines keep getting faster.
-MD5 and SHA were designed to be fast, not slow and able to be slowed down.
-So storing passwords by SHA-1 hashing means they are incredibly fast to crack.
+    With the ASP.NET Membership Provider you can have salted SHA1 which, as already mentioned, was not designed for what it was chosen to be used for in this case, and there doesn't appear to be any thought to (Moore's Law) the fact that machines keep getting faster.
+MD5 and SHA were designed to be fast, not slow or slowable.
+Storing passwords hashed with SHA-1 means that they are incredibly fast to crack.

-Sadly the next offering in this space (ASP.NET Identity) that Microsoft produced also seems inferior.
-Brock Allen blogged about some of the short comings in his post titled "_[The good, the bad and the ugly of ASP.NET Identity](http://brockallen.com/2013/10/20/the-good-the-bad-and-the-ugly-of-asp-net-identity/#ugly)_" in which MembershipReboot caters for, such as the following:
+Sadly the next offering in this space (ASP.NET Identity), produced by Microsoft, also seems inferior.
+Brock Allen blogged about some of the shortcomings in his post titled "_[The good, the bad and the ugly of ASP.NET Identity](http://brockallen.com/2013/10/20/the-good-the-bad-and-the-ugly-of-asp-net-identity/#ugly)_" to which MembershipReboot caters, per the following:

 * Email account verification
 * Password reset